-Searching for properties in Costa Rica from the comfort of your current home is no common task.
+Searching for properties in Costa Rica from the comfort of your current home is a common task.
 It is not quite like shopping on Amazon but it can surely be done with almost as much ease.
-Except instead of expecting a delivery to your current home, we will be expecting your arrival at your newest palm-lined address.
+Except that it is not a delivery that is expected at your current home, but your arrival at your newest palm-lined address.

 The Covid-19 pandemic has put a stopper on a lot of people’s plans that had been simmering away for months if not years.
 Buying property in Costa Rica is typically not something done on a whim and many of the hundreds of buyers we’ve worked with over the years have taken plenty of time to visit on multiple times and stay in different areas.
 Their goal was to really get to know if, when, and where they would like to make their tropical stay permanent.
 Working with the right real estate team is the trick to taking the next step with plenty of confidence and support in your journey.
 With a bit of patience, persistence and luck, it is possible to find the perfect tropical home that meets your budget and lifestyle needs.
 It’s our job to show you how when you are ready.